Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/n-gQigcGMJ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-.For in-depth tutorials on how to use the software in the QUINT workflow, check out our `online course <https://training.incf.org/course/neuroscience-data-integration-through-use-digital-brain-atlases>`_ available through the INCF training space (parts 7-11).
+For in-depth tutorials on how to use the software in the QUINT workflow, check out our `online course <https://training.incf.org/course/neuroscience-data-integration-through-use-digital-brain-atlases>`_ available through the INCF training space (parts 7-11).

 **Examples of use**
 ----------------------------------